AndyIsHereBoi/speedtest-exporter/README.md

 `2.` Copy the main.py and the requirements.txt file into `/etc/speedtest_exporter`

+`3.` Install the required modules by running `pip install -r /etc/speedtest_exporter/requirements.txt`

-`3.` Make a service file for your file to keep it online, and start on boot
+`4.` Make a service file for your file to keep it online, and start on boot

 run `nano /etc/systemd/system/speedtest_exporter.service` and paste the following below: